edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 <p>But God does not maintain software.
 That’s up to us.</p>

+<p>But wait, Edil — what do you mean by <em>us</em>?
+Where’s the timeless code you’ve written yourself?
+You might ask me that.
+And it hits me hard.
+I truly envy some of the programmers I’ve worked with.
+When I watch them do their craft, I wish I were doing that too.</p>

+<p>But I’ve also come to realize that, almost as important as having the artists working, is inspiring and guiding the next generation of artists.
+I believe I could be building good software.
+But I also believe I’m most valuable when I help build good people.</p>

+<p>I hope I’m doing that well enough.
+But only time will tell.
+And I don’t care if nobody sees it.
+I’m trying to shape people in a tradition I believe leads to real progress, not just good-looking frontends.
+If two or three of them end up helping to build something truly foundational — something that lasts — that’s probably more than I could have done myself.</p>

 <h4>On AI and the Seduction of Vibe Coding</h4>

 <p>The recent obsession with large language models has amplified the very disease we aim to treat.
-It is now fashionable to "vibe code"—to prompt a machine, skim the output, and paste until it runs.
+It is now fashionable to "vibe code"; to prompt a machine, skim the output, and paste until it runs.
 It feels like programming.
 It looks like productivity.
 But it is neither.</p>